Semiparametric Bernstein-von Mises theorems for reversible diffusions: Numerical illustrations

-In this section, we illustrate our theoretical findings in finite sample sizes via a small numerical simulation study.
-We focus on modelling the unknown potential $B$ in \eqref{Eq:SDE} using Gaussian priors, which were shown to be conjugate in \cite{giordano2022inability} with explicit formulae for the posterior mean and covariance, cf.~\eqref{Eq:Conjugate} below.
-We provide an implementation for these procedures, and empirically explore the applicability of our theorems.
+In this section, we illustrate our theoretical findings in finite sample sizes via numerical simulation studies.
+We first consider Gaussian priors, which were shown to be conjugate in \cite{giordano2022nonparametric}, with explicit formulae for the posterior mean and covariance, cf.~\eqref{Eq:Conjugate} below.
+We then move to non-conjugate Besov-Laplace priors which require Markov chain Monte Carlo (MCMC) methods to approximately sample from the associated posterior distributions.

-For three different periodic `ground truths' $B$ defined on the bi-dimensional torus $\T^2 =(0,1]^2$, cf.~eq.~\eqref{Eq:Truths} and Figure \ref{Fig:Truths} (top row), we simulate the continuous diffusion trajectories $X^T$ for increasing $T$, and compute the resulting conjugate posterior distributions of $B|X^T$.
-We then select three nonlinear real-valued functionals $\Psi$ and compute the (non-Gaussian) plug-in posteriors for $\Psi(B)|X^T$ via Monte Carlo simulation, reporting coverage scores and lengths of the $95\%$-credible intervals, as well as root-mean square errors (RMSEs) of the posterior mean.
+For three different periodic `ground truths' $B$ defined on the bi-dimensional torus $\T^2 =(0,1]^2$, cf.~eq.~\eqref{Eq:Truths} and Figure \ref{Fig:Truths} (top row), we simulate the continuous diffusion trajectories $X^T$ for increasing $T$, and compute (suitable approximations of) the posterior distributions of $B|X^T$ based on Gaussian and Besov-Laplace priors.
+We then select three nonlinear real-valued functionals $\Psi$ and obtain the posteriors for $\Psi(B)$, reporting coverage scores, lengths of the $95\%$-credible intervals and the estimation errors of the posterior means.
 We run each simulation 250 times, recording average values and standard deviations when relevant.
 All experiments were carried out on a MacBook Pro with M1 processor and 8GB RAM.
-The code to reproduce these simulations is available at: \url{https://github.com/MattGiord/Rev-Diff}.
+The MATLAB code to reproduce these simulations is available at: \url{https://github.com/MattGiord/Rev-Diff}.

 \paragraph{Data generation.} We take the three true potential energy fields on $\T^2$ to be: